chacuavip10/CYD_3.5inch_ST7796_320x240_skeleton/README.md

 `esp_lcd` allows user to add their own panel drivers in the project scope (i.e. panel driver can live outside of esp-idf), so that the upper layer code like LVGL porting code can be reused without any modifications, as long as user-implemented panel driver follows the interface defined in the `esp_lcd` component.

-This example shows how to use GC9A01 or ILI9341 display driver from Component manager in esp-idf project.
+This example shows how to use CYD 3.5inch ST7789 display driver from Component manager in esp-idf project.
 These components are using API provided by `esp_lcd` component.
-This example will draw a fancy dash board with the LVGL library.
+This example will use lv_demo_benchmark() to benchmark the system.

 This example uses the [esp_timer](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/system/esp_timer.html) to generate the ticks needed by LVGL and uses a dedicated task to run the `lv_timer_handler()`.
 Since the LVGL APIs are not thread-safe, this example uses a mutex which be invoked before the call of `lv_timer_handler()` and released after it.
 The same mutex needs to be used in other tasks and threads around every LVGL (lv_...) related function call and code.
 For more porting guides, please refer to [LVGL porting doc](https://docs.lvgl.io/master/porting/index.html).

-## Touch controller STMPE610
+## Touch controller XPT2046

-In this example you can enable touch controller STMPE610 connected via SPI.
+In this example you can enable touch controller XPT2046 connected via SPI.
 The SPI connection is shared with LCD screen.

 ## How to use the example

 ### Hardware Required

 * An ESP development board
-* An GC9A01 or ILI9341 LCD panel, with SPI interface (with/without STMPE610 SPI touch)
+* An CYD 3.5inch, with SPI interface (with/without XPT2046 SPI touch)
 * An USB cable for power supply and programming

 ### Hardware Connection